JuhG/juhg.hu/content/home.md

 I've been building websites **since 2014**.
 Lately my choice of stack is always based on **React**, the syntax stole my heart and the ecosystem is just unmatched.

-In my spare time I'm usually looking for the Laravel equivalent in Typescript land and enjoying a good Tailwind.
+In my spare time I'm usually looking for the Laravel equivalent in Typescript and enjoying a good Tailwind.

-When I'm not looking at the screen, I'm probably playing with my two boys and or brewing my own beer.
+When I'm not looking at the screen, I'm probably playing with my two boys or brewing my own beer.